ProvableHQ/leo/examples/auction/README.md

 ## Running the Program

 Leo provides users with a command line interface for compiling and running Leo programs.
-Users may either specify input values via the command line or provide an input file in `inputs/`.

 ### Configuring Accounts
 The `.env` file contains a private key.